Sourav1429/Leetcode_problem_solving/README.md

 Notice that rotating an array [a[0], a[1], a[2], ..., a[n-1]] 1 time results in the array [a[n-1], a[0], a[1], a[2], ..., a[n-2]].
 Given the sorted rotated array nums of unique elements, return the minimum element of this array.
 You must write an algorithm that runs in O(log n) time.

+4) Search Insert Position.cpp: Given a sorted array of distinct integers and a target value, return the index if the target is found.
+If not, return the index where it would be if it were inserted in order.
+You must write an algorithm with O(log n) runtime complexity.